 Commitment to reconciliation

-This initiative reflects BCEHS’ and the provincial commitment to advance reconciliation, cultural safety, and anti-racism in healthcare.
+This initiative supports BCEHS’ and the province's commitment to reconciliation, cultural safety and anti-racism in health care.

 Indigenous self-identification also supports key initiatives like: